Phil Roth dies at 85: An essential list of his must-read books

 ALSO READ | Phil Roth, Pulitzer Prize-winning author, dies at 85

 His oeuvre is both expansive and enriching.
-We bring you a list of some essential Philip Roth books that deserve to be read and re-read.
+We bring you a list of some essential Philip Roth books that deserve to be read and if possible even re-read.

 Goodbye Columbus